Finite-State Controllers for (Hidden-Model) POMDPs using Deep Reinforcement Learning: Related Work

 \section{Related Work}

-\paragraph{POMDP solvers} Prominent methods include (monolithic) mixed integer linear program formulation for FSC optimization~\cite{DBLP:conf/aaai/AmatoBZ10,kumar2015history} and an approximate analysis of belief space~\cite{smith2004heuristic} implemented e.g. in SARSOP~\cite{kurniawati2008sarsop} that has been recently extended to unbounded reachability objectives~\cite{uai24}. \saynt~\cite{andriushchenko23search} combines an approximate exploration of belief states and symbolic search techniques over FSCs. \citet{DBLP:journals/jair/Carr0T21} propose extracting FSCs from RNNs that mimic the optimal policy of the fully observable MDP to avoid the costly belief space exploration.
-While computationally efficient, the approach greatly suffers from a mismatch between policies under full and partial observability.
+\paragraph{POMDP solvers} Existing work includes (monolithic) mixed integer linear program formulation for FSC optimization~\cite{DBLP:conf/aaai/AmatoBZ10,kumar2015history,DBLP:journals/sttt/WintererWBJ24}, game-based abstraction techniques~\cite{DBLP:journals/tac/WintererJWJTKB21}, or the approximate analysis of belief space~\cite{smith2004heuristic} implemented e.g. in SARSOP~\cite{kurniawati2008sarsop} that has been recently extended to unbounded reachability objectives~\cite{uai24}. \saynt~\cite{andriushchenko23search} combines an approximate exploration of belief states and symbolic search techniques over FSCs. \citet{DBLP:journals/jair/Carr0T21} proposed for the first time to extract FSCs from RNNs to compute verified FSC policies for POMDPs.
+Yet, this work employs a simplistic, non-vectorized approach that optimizes MDP policies to train the RNN and an extraction method that lacks sufficient flexibility in FSC size.
 Note that, despite using the RNN policy, this approach does not employ DRL to optimize the RNNs.
+Overall, our approach significantly improves scalability by enabling the computation of FSC policies for larger POMDP models.

 \paragraph{Robust FSCs for POMDPs} \citet{hmpomdps} introduce HM-POMDPs that describe finitely many variations of a POMDP model, and propose the \rfpg algorithm that uses model-based subgradient ascent to iteratively optimize FSCs over worst-case POMDPs.
-Robust POMDPs~\cite{DBLP:conf/icml/Osogami15} represent infinite sets of POMDPs, encapsulating HM-POMDPs and FSCs have been optimized through sequential convex programming~\cite{DBLP:conf/aaai/Cubuktepe0JMST21}. \citet{pip-rnn} introduce pessimistic iterative planning using RNNs for robust POMDPs.
+Robust POMDPs~\cite{DBLP:conf/icml/Osogami15,bovy2024imprecise,rpomdpnips25} represent infinite sets of POMDPs, encapsulating HM-POMDPs, where FSCs have been optimized through convex programming~\cite{DBLP:conf/aaai/Cubuktepe0JMST21,DBLP:conf/ijcai/Suilen0CT20}. \citet{pip-rnn} introduce pessimistic iterative planning using RNNs for robust POMDPs.
 While conceptually similar, they rely on model-based approximations to train the RNNs instead of DRL, hindering scalability and optimality.